GLC2O - Grade 10 Career Studies Online

 View Sample Gradebook Total55 Hours

-Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.
+Please note, as per Ministry guidelines, OVS has a mandatory 14 day minimum requirement for student enrollment to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

 In the first unit of this course, students will use a self-assessment process to develop a personal profile for use in career development planning, evaluate and apply the personal-management skills and characteristics needed for school success, document them in their portfolio, and demonstrate their use in a variety of settings, and then demonstrate effective use of interpersonal skills within a variety of settings.
 In the second unit of this course, students will use a research process to locate and select relevant career information from a variety of sources for inclusion in a portfolio, identify current trends in society and the economy and describe their effect on work opportunities and work environments, and identify a broad range of options for present and future learning, work, and community involvement.
 In the third unit of this course, students will use appropriate decision-making and planning processes to set goals and develop a career plan, analyse changes taking place in their personal lives, their community, and the economy, and identify strategies to facilitate smooth transitions during change, and demonstrate an understanding of, and the ability to prepare for, the job-search process.